 You can also download this manual as a PDF.

-Some examples of usage are included in this documentation.
-However a better source for example code is in the implementation of the command line interface, which was intentionally written to act as practical examples of usage.
+An additional source for example code is in the implementation of the command line interface, which was intentionally written to act as practical examples of usage.

 Books and other references¶